 Department Chair: Karl Boedecker Ph.D.

-It is essential that the business administration student of today — the manager or entrepreneur of tomorrow — be fully aware of the truly global flavor of the modern business environment.
+It is essential that the business administration student of today — the manager or entrepreneur of tomorrow — be fully aware of the truly global nature of the modern business environment.
 No student graduating from this program can afford to be insulated from the significant impact that the 21st century global economy will have upon their lives and careers.

 Business has "globalized" — from trade and commerce to law and finance, from multiculturalism and comparative business to management practices.
 Yet there is also the local dimension of globalization which stems from the emerging patterns and trends in business policies and practices that increasingly expose participants to situations where a cross-section of traditional functional areas are involved simultaneously.